 Fairy Rings exist all year round but generally are only obvious in summer or dry conditions.
 The cause and effects of lawn fairy rings and dry patch are similar though visually they are quite different.

 This is the most common type of fairy ring and very evident in dry weather as a ring of dead grass bordered by healthy if not luxuriant green grass.
-The ring will often be colonised by moss and toadstools giving it the name ‘fairy ring’.
+The ground below the ring will often be very hard and colonised by moss and/or toadstools giving it the name ‘fairy ring’.
 If you take a sample of soil you will find it smells musty and will have ‘white specks’ of fungal growth within it.

 This fungus causes the soil in the lawn to become water repellent and it is this factor that causes the grass to die off not the fungus attacking the grass plants.
 Once the ring has dried out it becomes very hard to re-wet and may only finally absorb water during the cold wet autumn winter period.
 This type of lawn fairy ring can be quite unsightly so it is worth a little effort to reduce the impact.